antoniobarbalau/antoniobarbalau.github.io/commonplace/kernel.md

 2. True Love - Thich Nhat Hanh
 3. The power of focusing - Ann Weiser Cornell

 This second section is a bit more in depth and technical, but restricted to three books as well, covering the three layers: physical, emotional and mental.
 However, it should be mentioned that these books are not restricted to a specific domain, all of them aid in physical, emotional and mental health at the same time, they just come from different angles.
-The first tackles of course, physical health, the second goes a bit deeper into the impact of relationships, and the third is an introduction to philosophy as a way of life.
+The first tackles of course, physical health, the second goes a bit deeper into the impact of relationships and how to cultivate them, and the third is an introduction to Buddhist philosophy as a way of life.

 1. Protocols: An Operating Manual for the Human Body - Andrew Huberman
 2. The Good Life: Lessons from the World's Longest Scientific Study of Happiness - Robert Waldinger
-3. What is ancient philosophy? - Pierre Hadot
+3. The Heart of the Buddha's Teaching - Thich Nhat Hanh

 This last section is very in depth, technical, and at points mystical.
 I did my best to sort them in an order which introduces concepts gradually, such that the mysticism is reduced as much as possible.
 However, some might still be very hard to grasp without exposure to other materials able to clarify some of the concepts, historical background, etc. If I had to point out a single resource, I would recommend John Vervaeke's work (Awakening from the Meaning Crisis, After Socrates, The God of Einstein and Spinoza, The Philosophical Silkroad, and some of the presentations and conversations he featured on his channel) to fill in these gaps and provide the neccessary background.

-5.
+1. John Vervaeke - Awakening from the Meaning Crisis
+2. What is ancient philosophy? - Pierre Hadot
+3. The inner citadel - Pierre Hadot
+4. The Wisdom of Hypatia - Bruce J MacLennan
+5. Opening the hand of thought - Kosho Uchiyama
+6. Living by vow - Shohaku Okumura
-8. Plato - Complete works -- Maybe starting with Euthyphro, Apology, Crito, Phaedo, Meno, Lysis, Charmides, Laches, Alcibaldes, Symposium
+7. Plato - Complete works -- Maybe starting with Euthyphro, Apology, Crito, Phaedo, Meno, Lysis, Charmides, Laches, Alcibaldes, Symposium
+8. Dialectic and Dialogue: Plato's Practice of Philosophical Inquiry - Francisco Gonzalez